Live Interactive Sessions Online

 Throughout the pre-clinical phase, students attend live interactive sessions with an instructor four days a week.
 The live interactive lectures are offered via the Zoom virtual classroom.
 Live sessions are held:

 - Monday – Thursday, 8 pm to 10 pm Eastern Time (North America)

 - Tuesday – Friday, late mornings to Midday (Australasia)

 Students begin the e-Foundation 300 Series blocks after completing the 12-week Introduction to Medicine medical school prep course with a post-exam score >70%.
-The basic sciences are grouped into one of three ten-week segments.
-Each ten-week segment covers the basic sciences listed below in periods ranging from two to four weeks.
+The basic sciences are presented in modules ranging from two to four weeks.
+The e F300 Track covers the basic sciences in a total of 30 weeks.

 100-Level e-Foundation Sciences Series

 The e-Foundation Sciences 100-series consists of ten six-week classes in the basic sciences.
 The 100-series covers the basic sciences in much greater depth than the 300-series.